Materials Chemistry and Catalysis for Environmental challenges (MC2=E)

 Ongoing projects

-Project 1: Precision synthesis of nanomaterials for conversion of CO2 to fuels
+Project 1: Precision synthesis of nanomaterials for chemical transformations

 In this project, we aim to connect reactions in controlled lab conditions with realistic environments and understanding complex environmental processes.
 In reactive environments, the surfaces of most materials likely undergo restructuring in response to the surrounding gaseous reactants.
 Such changes in geometrical and electronic structures profoundly affect the activity and selectivity of catalysts.
 The utilization of in-situ/operando diagnosis techniques allows us to identify the active sites which are responsible for the special catalytic application.
 Therefore, we seek to investigate nanomaterials in project 1 and 2 through examining their surface restructuring under relevant gas pressures and reaction temperatures.
 In this work, we will use in situ diffuse reflectance infrared fourier transform spectroscopy (DRIFTS), environmental-TEM, ambient pressure-X-ray photoelectron spectroscopy (AP-XPS) and other in situ/operando characterizations to address the issue of directly correlating the structure of the catalysts with their function for catalysis.
 Meanwhile, these in-situ/operando techniques provide an initial view of the mechanism and determine kinetic rates.